 CLIENT: Institute for the Urban Development of Bogota

-This is an underground line, 27 km in length, running between Portal de Las Americas station and the station of 127 Street, with a total of 27 stations, a 4.5 km technical section (the yards and workshops at the beginning of the line), and an investment of $7,500 million.
+Bogota Metro Line 1 is an underground project, 27 km in length, running between Portal de Las Americas station and the station of 127 Street, with a total of 27 stations, a 4.5 km technical section (the yards and workshops at the beginning of the line), and an investment of $7,500 million.

 When the line becomes operational in 2021, demand is estimated at 800,000 passengers per day, with a critical load at peak time of 55,000 passengers per hour in each direction.
 By 2050, the critical load at peak time will be 80,000 passengers, and it is estimated that 1,350,000 passengers will use the metro daily.
 The commercial speed will be 35 km/h and initially the frequency of the train will be every 2.5 minutes.
 The rolling stock required for the launch of the line will be a fleet of 47 trains with 6 carriages per train.